robert-hh/ADS1256/README.md

 it does not have to be SPI pins.
 Only cs and sck must be at consecutive numbers, with cs being the lower number, like GPIO13 for cs and GPIO14 for sck

 statemachine tells the number of the first statmachine.
 The driver uses two statemachines with consecutive ids.
-They all fit into a single PIO.
+Both fit into a single PIO.

-When calling the constructor, a default channel 0 will be defined with AIN0 and AINCOM as inputs and the gain and rate set as optional parameters, and the ADS1256 will be configured with these settings.
+When calling the constructor, a default channel 0 will be defined with AIN0 and AINCOM as inputs and the gain and rate set as optional parameters.
+The ADS1256 will be configured with these settings.

 ## Methods

-### ads1256.channel(id, ainp, ainn=8, gain=1, rate=1000)
+### ads1256.channel(id [, ainp=None, ainn=8, gain=1, rate=1000])

-Define ro change a logical channel used to read the data.
+Define or change a logical channel used to read the data.
 This channel is not identical to the ADC input pins.
 It defines the configuration of input pins, gain and sampling rate.

 - id: A token used to identify the channel.
 It can be anything that can be used as key to a dictionary, e.g. a number or a string.